mtopolovec/mtopolovec/README.md

 ## :bowtie: About me

 - I am Matija Topolovec from Croatia 🇳🇵.
+- :briefcase: I'm currently working as Software Engineer for Dept.
-- 🔭 I’m currently pursuing my Bachelor degree of Engineering in Computing at Zagreb University of Applied Sciences.
+- :mortar_board: I’m currently pursuing my Bachelor degree of Engineering in Computing at Zagreb University of Applied Sciences.
-- 🌱 I’m currently learning Full-Stack Development and Spring boot.
+- :book: I’m currently learning Full-Stack Development and Spring boot.

 ---